Israel deploys tanks as assault on occupied West Bank intensifies

 Brazil also urged a full suspension of Israeli military attacks and unimpeded international aid access to the occupied territory.

-The deployment of tanks is an ominous sign, Al Jazeera’s Nour Odeh reported from Amman, Jordan, because Al Jazeera is banned from Israel and the West Bank by the Israeli government and Palestinian Authority.
+The deployment of Israeli tanks in the West Bank is an ominous sign, Odeh said.

+Reporting from Amman, Jordan, because Al Jazeera is banned from Israel and the West Bank by the Israeli government and Palestinian Authority, Odeh noted that Israeli media have cited sources close to Israel’s Prime Minister Benjamin Netanyahu, outlining the army’s plans.

-“The Israeli media is quoting sources close to the prime minister [Benjamin Netanyahu] saying that the army is intending to create large corridors in Tulkarem and Jenin – reminiscent of the so-called Netzarim Corridor in Gaza – in order to allow free movement for its forces and heavy equipment,” she said.
+“The Israeli media is quoting sources close to the prime minister saying that the army is intending to create large corridors in Tulkarem and Jenin – reminiscent of the so-called Netzarim Corridor in Gaza – in order to allow free movement for its forces and heavy equipment,” she said.

 The Israeli-established and -occupied Netzarim Corridor bisected Gaza and prevented displaced Palestinians from going back to their homes.

 It is feared that a similar tactic in the West Bank would illustrate a plan to extend and expand the ongoing operation.

 Hamas, which along with the Palestinian Authority condemned Israel for assaults in the West Bank, said Israel’s wish to stay there is “an illusion that will not come true”.